vlinderco/vlinderco.github.io/resources.md

 -	Steps Down – actions needed / planning for future goals and safe ground

+Watch this video for information about the elements of the Tightrope and the analogy
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GRhAgx1uSL4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This next video has been created for young people as a summary of the Tightrope:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kQsYBatdOHU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Download sample workbooks

 A workbook of the [tightrope] has been created as an introduction pack

 For Youth Justice practitioners an Out of Court Disposal template has been created and is available here: [OOCD Screening Template 2019.pdf]

 For more information email: [info@vlinder.co.uk](mailto:info@vlinder.co.uk)

 ## Publications